 About our Peer Support groups

-Our peer support groups offer a safe place to share, understand and give mutual support to people who are struggling with their mental health.
+Our award-winning peer support groups offer a safe place to share, understand and give mutual support to people who are struggling with their mental health.

 The groups are run by peer volunteers who have experienced mental health difficulties themselves.
 All of our peer groups have been planned and developed in a co-productive way, meaning that our peer volunteers have been involved in the whole process.

 Peer support connects and provides a confidential place where people can listen to each other without judgement.
 Through sharing and understanding, we create better wellbeing, increased self-esteem and confidence.